Movement to highlight missing Native women expands to males

 Family members have posted fliers around the region and called Sandoval’s friends for information but still know nothing about what happened to him.
 They routinely check detention centers and hospitals.

 Bitsue mostly prefers staying at home in rural Coppermine, where she lives without running water or electricity and where her husband tends to livestock.
-Otherwise, she said she would be scanning crowds looking for anyone who fit her son’s description: 5-foot-11 (180 centimeters) and 195 pounds (88 kilograms), with short brown hair and brown eyes, a mustache , and tattoos on his neck and arms.
+Otherwise, she said she would be scanning crowds looking for anyone who fit her son’s description: 5-foot-11 (180 centimeters) and 195 pounds (88 kilograms), with short brown hair and brown eyes, a mustache, and tattoos on his neck and arms.
 The anxiety would set in, sending her heart racing.

 Sandoval’s name is among the roughly 160 that community leaders and volunteers have on a list of Navajos who are missing going back decades, both on and off the reservation that stretches into Utah, New Mexico and Arizona.
 Between 60% and 70% of the names are males, said Jolene Holgate, who helped organize the forum that drew health care providers, police officers, educators and local residents.